 Every single patient showed a reduction of anxiety from pre to post float.
 The most severely anxious participants reported the largest effects.

-All 50 participants requested to float again, and 47 of the participants thought that floating had the potential to be an effective therapy for reducing stress and anxiety and improving mood.
+All 50 participants requested to float again.
+47 of the participants thought that floating had the potential to be an effective therapy for reducing stress and anxiety and improving mood.
 37 of the participants reported that they achieved more relaxation with floating than any other treatment or technique they had tried in the past.